-American Air & Water®, Inc. - UV Disinfection Systems
+American Air & Water®, Inc. UV Disinfection Solutions

-American Air & Water ® is dedicated to discovering and delivering quality ultraviolet (UVC) air cleaners and UV water
+American Air & Water is dedicated to providing

-The UV disinfection systems, commercial and residential UV air cleaners,
+The UV disinfection systems for commercial and residential installations

-literally sterilize air, water and exposed surfaces.
-UVC reduces or eliminates germs such
+inactivate microorganisms and can sterilize air, water and exposed surfaces.
+UVC

-To fully understand what UV light is and how it is utilized by the germicidal UV
+To understand what UV light is and how it is utilized in germicidal UV

 UV light has been proven for decades to effectively disinfect air, surfaces and water.
 UV air cleaners can help

 your family, students or employees live, work or study in healthier environment, especially if any of

 them suffer from allergy, asthma or other respiratory diseases.